Citizen's Police Academy

-The Citizen Police Academy (CPA) is a six-week program designed to provide a working knowledge and background of the O’Fallon Police Department, and to foster a closer relationship between the police and the community.
+The Citizen's Police Academy (CPA) is a six-week program designed to provide a working knowledge and background of the O’Fallon Justice Center and foster a closer relationship between the police and the community.
 The Academy provides an avenue for community involvement and provides a first-hand experience of policing.

 The CPA was created to develop a harmonious working relationship between members of the community and law enforcement.
 It is an opportunity for citizens to learn more about their local law enforcement, ask questions, and gain a more thorough understanding of the inner workings of the O’Fallon Police Department.